csplib/csplib/Problems/prob058/specification.md

 costs, changeover costs, stocking costs, etc.), such that machine capacity restrictions are not violated, and demand for all products is satisfied.
 The planning horizon is discrete and finite.

-The variant described here is the one used for experiments in [The StockingCost Constraint](http://becool.info.ucl.ac.be/pub/papers/cp2014_stocking_0.pdf).
+The variant described here is the one used for experiments in <A HREF="data/stockingCostConstraint.pdf">The StockingCost Constraint</A>.

 It is a multi-item, single machine problem with capacity of production limited to one per period.
 There are storage costs and sequence-dependent changeover costs, respecting the triangle inequality.